 - 1. Per Probate Code section 1542, notice is to be given to the Director of Social Services in Sacramento and to the local agency investigating guardianships. - 2.
-Party to submit the Order Directing or Waiving Investigation (SDSC Form PR-63) to the Probate department.
+Party to submit Submit the Order Directing or Waiving Investigation (SDSC Form form PR-63 063) to the Probate department.
 Fill out order, check #2. - 3.
-Send a second copy of the petition to: Health and Human Services Agency, Children's Services, Guardianship Clerk, 6950 Levant Street, San Diego, CA 92111.
+Send a second copy of the petition to: Health and Human Services Agency, Children's Services, Guardianship Clerk, 6950 Levant Street, 8911 Balboa Ave.
+San Diego, CA 92111.92123.